malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

          Input		 J23 = 239.8         Input                   Output

 		      Ground state = 0                       Ground state = -729.9

+	Note: Running the above XNOR and NOT embeddings with no couplers inbetween them as a single embedding results in a gray code of the inputs and outputs.
+What can be derived from two embeddings that would remove the unwanted rows from the ground state?

                                       XNOR gate embedding ?
 				     ----------------------
                   ,-----------------------------------------------------------,